JakeB-5/TokenLauncher/README.md

 - A platform for simple token minting after wallet connection in a web environment
 - Frontend based on React, Vite, and Yarn Berry
-- Smart contract development and deployment using Hardhat and Viem
+- Smart contract development and deployment using Hardhat

 ## Features